iamkavishka/devops-challenge-apps/Project Standards and Conventions.md

 4. Variable Management
 4.1.
 Defining Variables
 Define all variables in variables.tf with:
-description: A clear explanation of the variable’s purpose.
+Description: A clear explanation of the variable’s purpose.
 type: Specify the type (e.g., string, list(string)).
 default: Provide a default value only for non-sensitive variables (e.g., location = "East US").

 4.2.
 Sensitive Variables
 Never hardcode sensitive data (e.g., passwords, API keys) in Terraform files.
 Use Azure Key Vault to store sensitive data:
-Store secrets like database credentials, or API keys in Key Vault.
+Store secrets like database credentials or API keys in Key Vault.
 Retrieve secrets in main.tf using azurerm_key_vault_secret resources.

 4.3.
 Variable Files